 Rotting Wooden Skirting Boards and Floors

-2) Health Issues Due to Mold and Damp Air
+2) Health Issues Due to Mould and Damp Air

 Mold Growth and Musty Odor

-A child’s bedroom has rising damp, leading to black mold patches near the floor.
+A child’s bedroom has rising damp, leading to black mould patches near the floor.
 The room smells musty, making it uncomfortable to sleep in.

 Respiratory Problems and Allergies

-A family living in a damp home suffers from constant coughing, sneezing, and asthma attacks due to mold spores in the air.
+A family living in a damp home suffers from constant coughing, sneezing, and asthma attacks due to mould spores in the air.

 Increased Humidity Leading to Dust Mites